MicrosoftDocs/windows-itpro-docs/windows/device-security/device-guard/deploy-code-integrity-policies-steps.md

 Every code integrity policy is created with audit mode enabled.
 After you have successfully deployed and tested a code integrity policy in audit mode and are ready to test the policy in enforced mode, complete the following steps in an elevated Windows PowerShell session:

+> [!Note]
-> **Note**&nbsp;&nbsp;Every code integrity policy should be tested in audit mode first.
+> Every code integrity policy should be tested in audit mode first.
 For information about how to audit code integrity policies, see [Audit code integrity policies](#audit-code-integrity-policies), earlier in this topic.

 1. Initialize the variables that will be used: